 Soon into our relationship, he was presented with an opportunity to purchase the gym, and guess what he said?

-Lee had a full-time job, for one, and secondly, he had seen firsthand just how much difficulty the gym owner at the time was having with it.
+Lee had a full-time job, for one, and secondly, he had seen firsthand just how hard the previous owner was working to run the gym.

 The owner coached most of the classes, hardly took time off, and he was still investing personal capital to keep the gym alive.